 With that preamble here we go.

 The main subject of the War of Art is the concept of RESISTANCE – how it sabotages us and how we overcome it.
-Defeating Resistance is the most vital thing for accomplishing anything great in life.
+Defeating Resistance is the most vital thing to accomplish anything great in life.
 Failure to defeat Resistance, according to Pressfield, accounts for the vast number of abandoned projects, failed dreams, and shipwrecked artists.

 WHAT IS RESISTANCE